adwait1-g/adwait1-g.github.io/pages/smes.md

 10. Managing customer-supplier relationship between big businesses and SMEs in South Africa - https://journals.co.za/doi/pdf/10.10520/EJC187791
 11. Integrating SMEs into Global Value Chains - Challenges and Policy Actions in Asia - https://www.adb.org/sites/default/files/publication/175295/smes-global-value-chains.pdf#page=43
 12. Supply Chain management in SMEs - development of constructs and propositions - https://www.emerald.com/apjml/article-pdf/20/1/97/104436/13555850810844896.pdf?__cf_chl_tk=aIBoeOPGk0oSGp6BdelG37cdWCEBLGoGHDRu5w.1lgE-1776056123-1.0.1.1-Vu.C_vSuCqetxZt9kXv_9YrIGBPCqM2jLNLQ_qQeLcg

+# Risks, Challenges and Uncertainty in Small Businesses

+I will be listing resources related to risks, challenges and uncertainty in small businesses - goal is to study them well and then see how to manage them and ensure the business stays alive.
+In order to do that, it'll be better if I have a framework on which state a particular small business is in - is it just starting up, how mature is the business, how are the customers and so on.
+If there is like a state machine small businesses follow, business strategy and planning is that which takes the business from one state to another - either the strategy works and we go to a better state (whatever that means), the strategy fails and we go back to an older state (or worse, go to the state of bankruptcy to never return) or you maintain status quo. okkk, so before even going to understand the risks etc., let me check if there is such a state machine analogy for small businesses that can help.
+Or we will make one with time and write about it.